Eating in restaurants in the historic center where the food sets well, tastes great and doesn't play havoc with my system remains my main concern.

 For a really unique place, try Restaurant La Casa de Los Geranios for eating deliciously any time.
 It's in the La Ronda area.
 I rate this one truly excellent.

-Or you can eat with a spectacular view.
+Or you can eat AND enjoy a spectacular view.

 quito-colonial.com copyright 2008 All Rights Reserved.